KyleFerrigan/Percolation/readme.txt

  *  include any help from people (including
  *  classmates and friends) and attribute them by name.
  *****************************************************************************/
+ N/A

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+   We had a roadblock trying to find the tilde notation for our program.